dotnet/docs/docs/csharp/whats-new/csharp-6.md

 Rather, it is illustrative of the breadth of the feature.
 Any C# expression can be placed between the curly braces of an interpolated string.

+To get started with string interpolation, check the [String interpolation in C#](../quick-starts/interpolated-strings.yml) interactive quickstart.

 ### String interpolation and specific cultures

-All the examples shown in the preceding section format the strings using the current culture and language on the machine where the code executes.
+All the examples shown in the preceding section format the strings using the current culture on the machine where the code executes.
 Often you may need to format the string produced using a specific culture.
-To do that use the fact that the object produced by a string interpolation can be implicitly converted to <xref:System.FormattableString>.
+To do that use the fact that the object produced by a string interpolation can be implicitly converted to <xref:System.FormattableString?displayProperty=nameWithType>.

-The <xref:System.FormattableString> instance contains the format string, and the results of evaluating the expressions before converting them to strings.
-You can use public methods of <xref:System.FormattableString> to specify the culture when formatting a string.
+The <xref:System.FormattableString> instance contains the composite format string, and the results of evaluating the expressions before converting them to strings.
+Use the <xref:System.FormattableString.ToString(System.IFormatProvider)> method to specify the culture when formatting a string.
 For example, the following example produces a string using German culture.
 (It uses the ',' character for the decimal separator,